Kundan28/Vector/README.md

-# Vector Application
+# Vector

 ## Introduction
-This is an application developed primarily to utilize Firebase Authentication using <ChatEngine /> to offer Realtime Chat functionality.
+This is an application developed primarily to utilize Firebase Authentication using `<ChatEngine />` to offer Realtime Chat functionality.
 After signing in using Google, the user is prompted to create a chat with other users.

 ### Setup
 - Create .env file in the root directory